 I tried performing at other NYC open mics: The Raven hosted by Joie Dead Blonde Girlfriend, and Lach’s marathon Antihoot open mic at the Sidewalk Cafe.
 At the latter, I’d sign up at 7:30pm, leave, come back at midnight, and get on stage by 3am to do five minutes for a small crowd of other performers who were barely awake, and awaiting their turn.

-Persistance paid off.
-I eventually got a slot on Sunday (AKA weird act night) at The Living Room.
-It snowed a few feet on the night of my a twenty-minute set at CBGB’s Gallery (the bartender enjoyed my show, but that wasn’t enough to get me booked at the famed venue for a second chance).
-I landed a midnight-on-Saturdays residency at the Detention Lounge, which was great, but the venue was short lived.
+Eventually I got a few decent gigs: a spot on Sunday (AKA weird act night) at The Living Room.
+It snowed a several feet on the night of my a twenty-minute set at CBGB’s Gallery.
+The bartender enjoyed my show, but that wasn’t enough to get me booked at the famed venue for a second chance.
+I landed a midnight residency on Saturdays residency at the Detention Lounge, which was great, but the venue was short lived.

 The Nuyorican was a spoken word venue, but it was focused on performance poetry.
 Comedy venues wanted performers to bring at least ten friends who would buy two drinks each.
-I didn’t fit in anywhere.
+I didn’t fit in anywhere, and I wasn’t able to pay to play.
 Something had to give.

 I placed ads on craigslist.org and drove traffic to my website where folks could join my Secret Storytelling Show notification list.
 Announcements went out via email, and I’d meet my audience on location in the parks, streets, or subways.
 When I left NYC, I took the shows to San Francisco.

 The subway late at night was my favorite place to perform.
-Every ten minutes or so there’d be an entirely new audience, which meant that I could repeat, workshop, and perfect my storytelling skills.
+Every ten minutes or so there’d be an entirely new audience, which meant that I could workshop and repeat my stories.
 I once got a standing ovation from commuters on the 42nd Street platform.
-Woo!
+Woo-hoo!

 The streets don’t lie.
 There’s immediate feedback from real people who reward you with cash donations or punish you with indifference, and sometimes scorn.
-I was harassed by bucket drummers, police, and mentally unstable street people.
-On the plus side, there’s also no time limit, no audience requirement, and no middleman — just the freedom of getting paid while you practice and perfect your performance craft.
+I was harassed by bucket drummers, police, and street people.
+On the plus side, the street has no time limit, no audience size requirement, and no middleman—just the freedom of getting paid while you practice and perfect your performance craft.

 Secret Storytelling Show Locations